-Marketing: Share Of Mind, Share Of Market?
+Marketing: Share Of Mind or Share Of Market?

 How do you know which marketing pieces are the best investment when you are as flat as possible?
-And do you tell the difference between Marketing: Share of mind, share of market?
+And how do I tell the difference between Share of mind- and share of market-marketing?

 If you do not track the cost of the marketing piece and the dollars generated from that piece, all though in reality it may be share of market, we can only consider it share of mind.
 Which is much harder to track and less measurable.
 Often times, much higher in the conversion funnel, but without tracking metrics in place, even those marketing channels that high high conversion and are low in the conversion funnel, can only be listed as marketing.

 Share of Mind